Cost, Insurance and Freight (CIF) - Incoterms® 2020 Rules [UPDATED]

 If the parties agree in the contract that the buyer is entitled to determine the time for the seller to ship the goods, and possibly more importantly, the point within the named port of destination where it will receive the goods, the buyer must give the seller sufficient notice.
 The contract will usually detail how much notice is to be given.

-Cost, Insurance & Freight: Advantages and Disadvantages
+Cost, Insurance and Freight (CIF): Advantages and Disadvantages

 The advantage to the seller is that it can often obtain cheap insurance and then build a larger amount into its selling price.